KoStard/ArmenianANSItoUnicode/README.md

 Armenian ANSI to Unicode converter.
 A simple, but powerful script for converting Armenian ANSI symbols to UNICODE - working with .docx, .pptx and .txt

+A more modern implementation running inside the browser: https://github.com/KoStard/ansi2unicode-web

 Enter this in the terminal to run the script: `$ python converter.py [fileToConvert]`

 Or use GUI by running the release by doubleclick or by `$ python drag_and_drop.py`